yudi-matsuzake/onvif-mkmakefile/README.md

 ### 4. Compile the duration.c

-1. Change the file of the `#include` directive of soapH.h for DevicemgmtH.h or any module header in the duration.c file;
+1. Change the file of the `#include` directive from soapH.h to DevicemgmtH.h or any module header in the duration.c file;
 2. Compile the duration.c

 ```shell